 Are you teaching your children how to tie shoes with little success?
 Then you’re going to love this simple DIY craft that will make learning and teaching how to tie shoes for kids fun and easy!
-Keep reading to make this craft and grab the free svg file.
+Keep reading to make this craft and grab the svg file.

 My children are getting old enough to start learning how to tie their shoes.